johnsmillie-portfolio/full-stack-open/part0/save_diagram.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: Execute the JavaScript code from the server in the browser.
+This will fetch the list of notes from data.json.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
-    server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
+    server-->>browser: [{ "content": "Hello, World!", "date": "2025-5-3" }, ... ]
     deactivate server

     Note right of browser: The browser executes the callback function that renders the notes